semanticClimate/internship_sC/Daily_Progress.md

 ### 20 November
 - Studied and understood the RAG-LLM workflow and how it connects with semantic search and paper extraction.

+### 21 November
+- Extracted keyphrases using txt2phrases workflow.
+- Downloaded the csv format file for keyphrases html_with_ids_keywords.